cARMO85/kmeans_banknotes/README.md

 Open kmeans.ipynb in a Jupyter Notebook environment and run all cells.
 For further customization, you can modify the parameters for K-means clustering as needed.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you want to change.